A (Long) Biography of Case...

 by Casey D. Allen, PhD

 A first-generation university student, I was born and grew-up in the countryside of what was then a smallish, rural Farm Town.
 My family was good-sized, but average for a rural-dwelling family.
 I have three sisters and three brothers which have produced 29 niblings.
-Even though we were a low-income-near-poverty line family, I never felt like I missed out on anything, or lacked any creature comforts – didn’t everyone pile on blankets during the winter instead of using the heater (natural gas was too expensive), live out of food storage for a few months every now and then, borrow the neighbor’s phone because yours would get cut-off for not paying the bill, and not get a microwave until 1990?
+Even though we were a low-income-near-poverty line family, I never felt like I missed out on anything, or lacked any creature comforts – didn’t everyone pile on blankets during the winter instead of using the heater (natural gas was too expensive), live out of food storage for a few months every now and then, borrow the neighbor’s phone because yours would get cut-off for not paying the bill, and not have a microwave until 1990?
 We played in the fields, swam in irrigation canals and ditches, had water fights and BB-gun wars, and rode our bikes everywhere sans helmets.
 I enjoy the Outdoors, most sports, and travel as much as I can.

 My training as a Geographer enhances my awareness of the world, allowing me to be a keen observer of landscapes, peoples, and cultures (i.e., place and space – the major tenets of geography).
 Geography, Travel, and Fieldwork have also greatly influenced my Teaching Philosophy and personal life.
 So...how did I become a Geographer?
 Magic!
 Because you see, I had always been a Geographer – I just never knew it.
 And until I went to college, I never even really knew what Geography was.
 I mean, classes in cultural studies, the natural sciences, and the Arts and Humanities always interested me, but those individual disciplines never gave me all I wanted.
 Geography, however, stretches across and works within each.

 Before The UWI, I was senior advisor for a USAID-sponsored project and Course Faculty (read: Professor) at Western Governors University.
 For about a decade prior to those posts, I was at the University of Colorado Denver where I progressed up the ranks to tenured Associate Professor (of Geography and Environmental Science).
 Before that, I earned my doctorate (Ph.D.) in Geography from the School of Geographical Sciences (and Urban Planning) at Arizona State University, spending my last year there as a National Science Foundation GK-12 Fellow which included teaching 7th grade Integrated Science.
-While at ASU, my studies focused on human-environment interactions via field methods & techniques, and I took formal classes in LOTS of different areas.
+While at ASU, my studies focused on human-environment interactions via field methods & techniques, and I took formal coursework in LOTS of different areas.

 During the 2006-07 academic year, I oversaw the implementation and inauguration of the Master of Advanced Study (MAS) Program in Geographic Education at ASU as the program’s Associate Director, moving from my previous position of helping establish ASU’s Institute for Social Science Research.
 Hey!
 You take the funding where you can get it!
 Before ASU, I held a full-time faculty position at St. George’s University in Grenada, West Indies (the Caribbean!), where I helped run their Pre-Medical Program.
 Preceding that post, I served as a professional Academic Advisor (and later Coordinator for At-Risk Populations, and subsequently Director of Academic Advising) in the Academic Advisement Center at Weber State University where I also taught Geography and First Year Experience courses.